MicrosoftDocs/azure-databases-docs/articles/cosmos-db/includes/get-signed-in-identity.md

     ```

     > [!TIP]
     > Record the value of the `id` field.
-This value can be used in various scripts to grant your current account role-based access control permissions to Azure resources.
+In this example, that value would be `aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb`.
+This value can then be used in various scripts to grant your current account role-based access control permissions to Azure resources.